samisagit/natskell/README.md

 ## Installation

-Natskell is still pre alpha, so there is no candidate at present.
+Naskell is still pre alpha, so there is no candidate at present.

 ## Usage